FAQs About Canadian Adventure Camp

 Campers can sign up for activities the day before.
 There is a rotating schedule which allows every camper to have first in line for sign up.

-After a camper is registered, we send out a package including our Parents Guide of everything you need to bring.
-To see a copy of the Parents Guide click here.
+After a camper is registered, we send out a package including our Packing List showing everything you need to bring.
+Click here to see the Packing List.

 There is a Doctor and Nurse on site and available 24hrs a day.